 - If you have the means, start financially supporting the activists and organisations that do the work you can’t face right now.
 Just don’t necessarily subscribe to their social media feeds and emails.

 - Start sharing your delicious food and recipes.

 - Start watching the delicious food and recipe videos of content creators who are reliably positive and calming.
 Like: Nikki Vegan and Simnett Nutrition.

 Foremost this is a commitment to YOU.
 I find it helpful to also communicate the changes you are looking to make widely.
 It is an effective form of accountability.

 As such I am sharing quite freely: “Why I Stopped Being An Angry Vegan” and I feel confident people will remind me if my little angry persona starts to make an appearance.

-An optional D, DECIDE ONCE by systemising these commitments.
+DECIDE ONCE by systemising these commitments.

 Perhaps look and load regular self care and replenishing catch ups.

 Possibly do a regular audit on how you are spending your time both online and face to face.